search

 Artetech Beton White kitchen benchtops at House Bean designed by Lintel Studio.
 Photography by Luc Remond

-Artedomus holds plentiful stock in supply in our Australian warehouses, ask us today about viewing samples and purchasing porcelain for your kitchen benchtop.
+Artedomus holds plentiful stock in supply in our Australian warehouses and no matter where you’re located in Australia, our national stock is ready and available for selection and purchase.
+Ask us today about viewing samples and purchasing porcelain for your kitchen benchtop.

 Like this article?
 Dive into our 10 natural stone and porcelain benchtop alternatives to engineered stone.